bienz2/blog/_posts/2025-05-05-github-classroom.md

     ![imgfluid](https://raw.githubusercontent.com/bienz2/blog/main/assets/github_classroom/starter_code.png)

 21. You need to change the default branch of this repository:
-        - Click Settings click the button with -> and <- to switch to a new branch.
+        - Go to Settings and switch the default branch.
 Select the branch that corresponds to this homework.
     ![imgfluid](https://raw.githubusercontent.com/bienz2/blog/main/assets/github_classroom/switch_branch.png)
 22. Go back to your GitHub Classroom assignment.
 Copy the provided link (also available at the top, to the left of `run tests`).
 This is the link you should provide to your students.
     ![imgfluid](https://raw.githubusercontent.com/bienz2/blog/main/assets/github_classroom/assignment_link.png)

 23. I like to try the assignment out before giving it to the students.
 If you paste the link you just copied, you can access the assignment.

 24. Adding autograder tests: Click on 'edit' near the top of your github classroom homework.
 You can add any tests you would like.
-I usually create one test for 0 points that solely compiles their code, because it makes it more obvious to the students that their code did not compile if their is a GitHub Action labeled 'compile code' that fails.
+I usually create one test for 0 points that solely compiles their code, because it is more obvious to students that their code did not compile if there is a GitHub Action labeled 'compile code' that fails.
 I typically run `compile.sh` in this test.
 You can then add one test that does `make test` to test all unit tests, however this will cause students to get either a 0 or 100.
 Typically, I break up each unit test here and give a few points per test.

 25. I find it helpful for the students to have a tutorial assignment that exposes them to the basics of CMake and Github.
 Feel free to use the repo and instructions below as a starting point:
 	- [Repo](https://github.com/ProfessorBienz/GitHub-Classroom-Tutorial?tab=readme-ov-file)